Out and About

-Marks Hall – Gardens and Arboretum, feature landscaped woodland walks and footpaths, with vistas across the lakes to the Millenium Walk and the 18th Century Walled Garden.
+Marks Hall – Gardens and Arboretum, feature landscaped woodland walks and footpaths, with vistas across the lakes to the Millennium Walk and the 18th Century Walled Garden.
 The Visitor Centre offers a tea room, gift shop and plant centre.

 Colchester Castle – The largest Norman Keep in Europe.
 Superb Roman displays, hands-on activities and tours.
 An award-winning experience of 2000 years of history.
 Exciting events all year round.

-Colchester Zoo – one of Europe’s finest, this award-winning zoo is essential for a fun-packed full day out
+Colchester Zoo – one of Europe’s finest, this award-winning zoo is essential for a fun-packed full day out.

 Tiptree Jam Museum – Tiptree is the home of the Wilkin family – where, from 1885, the first Tiptree jam was made.
 Delightful museum, tea room and gift shop.